What’s the Difference Between Assault and Battery in North Carolina?

 In North Carolina, you commit an assault offense when you attempt/threaten to unlawfully touch someone.
 Battery, however, occurs when you intentionally touch someone without their permission or consent.
 The two crimes are often associated with each other, but they are technically two different actions by the accused.

 Speaking to an assault lawyer is the best way to understand the charges you’re facing.
 On your own, you may not know what charges your actions make you liable for.
 You may not be able to assess possible defenses, or discover ways to get those charges reduced.
-At Randall & Stump, PLLC, we can help fight any accusations of assault or battery you face in the Charlotte area.
+At Randall & Stump, Criminal Defense Attorneys, we can help fight any accusations of assault or battery you face in the Charlotte area.
 Our experienced lawyers know the law, and we will fight for you throughout every step of your case.

 The Difference Between Assault and Battery